solana-labs/solana-web3.js/packages/rpc-graphql/README.md

 ## Minimized Network Payloads

-When it comes to retrieving data from an RPC endpoint, fetching more information than you need can be a signifcant waste of network resources, and even impact application performance.
+When it comes to retrieving data from an RPC endpoint, fetching more information than you need can be a significant waste of network resources, and even impact application performance.

 The RPC-GraphQL resolver takes steps to minimize this network overhead based on the contents of the query provided.

-For example, in the following `account` query, we're going to request multiple repsonses for `base64` encoded data on the same account.
+For example, in the following `account` query, we're going to request multiple responses for `base64` encoded data on the same account.

 ```graphql
 query {